-Table of contents

-le or contents 3

-Introduction 5

-1.1 Mortgage shopping worksheet 6

-What is an ARM?
-10

-How ARMs work: the basic features 12

-3.1 Initial rate and payment 12

-3.2 The adjustment period 12

-3.3 The index 13

-3.4 The margin 14

-3.5 Interest-rate caps .15

-3.6 Payment caps 18

-Types of ARMs 20

-4.1 Hybrid ARMs 20

-4.2 Interest-only ARMs 20

-4-3 Payment-option ARMs 21

-Consumer cautions 24

-5.1 Discounted interest rates 24

-5.2 Payment shock 25

-What is an ARM?
-How ARMs work: the basic features 3.1 Initial rate and payment 3.2 The adjustment period 3.3 The index 3.4 The margin 3.5 Interest-rate caps 3.6 Payment caps Types of ARMs 4.1 Hybrid ARMs 4.2 Interest-only ARMs 4.3 Payment-option ARMs Consumer cautions 5.1 Discounted interest rates

-5. 3 Negative amortization

-5.4 Prepayment penalties and conversion28

-5.5 Graduated-payment or stepped-rate loans29

-6. Whe ere to get information .30

-6.1 Disclosures from lenders30

-6.2 Newspapers and the Internet

-6.3 Advertisements

-Αp pendi ix A: .32

-Defi ned terms32

-Αp pendi ix B: .36

-Mor e information36

-Αp pendi ix C: .37

-Cont tact information 37

-Αp pendi ix D: .41

-Mor e resources41

-1. Introduction

-This handbook gives you an overview of adjustable-rate mortgages (ARMs), explains how ARMs work, and discusses some of the issues you might face as a borrower.
-It includes:

-- ways to reduce the risks associated with ARMs; - pointers about advertising and other sources of information, such as lenders and trusted advisers; - a glossary of important ARM terms; and - a worksheet that can help you ask the right questions and figure out whether an ARM is right for you.
+This handbook gives you an overview of ARMs, explains how ARMs work, and discusses some of the issues that you might face as a borrower.
+It includes: - ways to reduce the risks associated with ARMs; - pointers about advertising and other sources of information, such as lenders and other trusted advisers: - a glossary of important ARM terms; and - a worksheet that can help you ask the right questions and figure out whether an ARM is right for you.
 (Ask lenders to help you fill out the worksheet so you can get the information you need to compare mortgages.)

-An ARM is a loan with an interest rate that changes.
-ARMs may start with lower monthly payments than fixed-rate mortgages, but keep in mind the following:

-- Your monthly payments could change.
-They could go up- sometimes by a lot-even if interest rates don't go up.
+An adjustable-rate mortgage (ARM) is a loan with an interest rate that changes.
+ARMs may start with lower monthly payments than fixed-rate mortgages, but keep in mind the following: - Your monthly payments could change.
+They could go up sometimes by a lot-even if interest rates don't go up.
 See page 20. - Your payments may not go down much, or at all-even if interest rates go down.
-See page 16. - You could end up owing more money than you borrowed-even if you make all your payments on time.
-See page 22. - If you want to convert your ARM to a fixed-rate mortgage, you might not be able to.
-See page 28.
+See page 11. - You could end up owing more money than you borrowed even if you make all your payments on time.
+See page 22. - If you want to pay off your ARM early to avoid higher payments, you might pay a penalty.
+See page 24.
 You need to compare the features of ARMs to find the one that best fits your needs.
-The Mortgage Shopping Worksheet on page 6 can help you get started.

-1.1 Mortgage shopping worksheet

-Ask your lender or broker to help you fill out this worksheet.

-Name of lender or broker and contact information Mortgage amount Loan term (e.g. 15 yr, 30 yr) Loan description (e.g. fixed-rate, 3/1 ARM, payment-option ARM, interest-only ARM)

-Basic features for comparison Fixed-rate mortgage ARM 1 ARM 2 ARM 3 Fixed-rate mortgage interest rate and annual percentage rate (APR) (for graduated-payment or steppedrate mortgages, use the ARM columns) ARM initial interest rate and APR How long does the initial rate apply?
+The Mortgage Shopping Worksheet on page 2 can help you get started.
+Mortgage shopping worksheet Ask your lender or broker to help you fill out this worksheet.
+Name of lender or broker and contact information Mortgage amount Loan term (e.g., 15 years, 30 years) Loan description (e.g., fixed rate, 3/1 ARM, payment-option ARM, interest-only ARM) Basic Features for Comparison Fixed-rate mortgage interest rate and annual percentage rate (APR) (For graduated-payment or stepped-rate mortgages, use the ARM columns.)
+ARM initial interest rate and APR How long does the initial rate apply?

-Fixed-rate mortgage ARM 1 ARM 2 ARM 3

 What will the interest rate be after the initial period?

 ARM features

 How often can the interest rate adjust?

-What is the index and what is the current rate? (see chart on page 14)

-• What is the margin for this loan?
+What is the index and what is the current rate?
+(See chart on page 8.)
+What is the margin for this loan?

-Interest-rate caps

-What is the periodic interest- rate cap?
+Interest-rate caps What is the periodic interest-rate cap?

-What is the lifetime interest- rate cap?
+What is the lifetime interest-rate cap?
 How high could the rate go?
 How low could the interest rate go on this loan?

 What is the payment cap?